septa97/septa97.com/_posts/2018-06-30-Q-Learning-Flappy-Bird.md

 We can now update the **Q(state, optimal_action)** value using the equation that we've used before.
 Set next state **s'** as the current state and loop until convergence.

 # Learning rate and discount factor (alpha and lambda, respectively)
 I've decided not to discuss these constants but for you to have an idea, this constants are hyperparameters of the algorithm (*that means, you must tweak the algorithm using these parameters*).
 The possible values for this are between 0 to 1, inclusive.
 I've set the discount factor to 1 because from what I've read before, it is recommended to use a high discount factor if the environment is deterministic (i.e. no randomized results).
+I've set the learning rate to 0.1 since this is the recommended configuration so that the algorithm won't overshoot.

 # Conclusion
 If you're interested on the origin of the update equation, you can look up on the Bellman equation.
-My implementation is still a naive solution, resulting to a maximum score of only 90 after a few thousand episodes (iterations).
+My implementation is still a naive solution, resulting to a maximum score of only 164 after a few thousand episodes (iterations).
 You can improve the agent by adding more state representation like **y-velocity** of the bird.
 Later, I'll upload a video of the agent learning from scratch.
 For now, you can clone the source code and run the agent on your local machine.

 # Source Code
 For the source code, you can view it on this [GitHub project link](https://github.com/septa97/flappy-bird-q-learning).